 David Black is the lead instructor for the Introduction to Engineering, Principles of Engineering, and Computer-Aided Manufacturing classes.
 He is also program director for the award-winning FIRST Robotics Team 696 and serves as the Specialized Secondary Program (SSP) grant coordinator.
-He holds a bachelor’s degree in Mechanical Engineering from California State Polytechnic University Pomona and a Master of Arts degree in Education Administration from California State University Northridge.
-Mr. Black has a Career Technical Education Designated Subjects teaching credential, a Preliminary Administrative Services credential, and has over 16 years of experience in designing and manufacturing competitive robots.
+He holds a bachelor’s degree in Mechanical Engineering from California State Polytechnic University Pomona and a Master of Arts degree in Educational Administration from California State University Northridge.
+Mr. Black has a Career Technical Education Designated Subjects teaching credential, a preliminary Administrative Services credential, and has more than 19 years of experience in designing and manufacturing competitive robots.
+During the past 10 years teaching at Clark Magnet High School, Mr. Black has been recognized as a Montrose-Verdugo City Educator of the Year, Woodie Flowers Finalist Award recipient, Glendale Education Foundation Diamond Award recipient, and a Tools for Schools Prize for Teaching Excellence national semi-finalist.
 His past projects have included everything from building Rose Parade floats to designing a lunar micro rover and flying high altitude balloon payloads to near-space.
-Major educational initiatives he has undertaken have included writing engineering curriculum for the Los Angeles County Office of Education and and developing model curriculum in Computer-Aided Manufacturing for the California Department of Education.
+Major educational initiatives he has undertaken have included writing engineering curriculum for the Los Angeles County Office of Education and developing model curriculum in Computer-Aided Manufacturing for the California Department of Education.